resyfer/libexpress/TUTORIAL.md

   for HTTP Requests for a specific method.

-- `router`: A group of a bunch of routes based on their paths. eg. Both the routes for GET '/hello/world' and GET '/hello/bye' will have the common router '/hello' but the router `/hello/world or '/hello/bye' is unique to both the routes respectively.
+- `router`: A group of a bunch of routes based on their paths. eg. Both the routes for `GET /hello/world` and `GET /hello/bye` will have the common router '/hello' but the router `/hello/world` or `/hello/bye` is unique to both the routes respectively.

-- `query`: It is some additional information provided in the url for a specific route without sending it in the body. eg. In the URL 'helloworld.com/abc/def?hi=bye&foo=bar', the path is still '/abc/def', and the queries are 'hi' and 'foo', with values 'bye' and 'bar' respectively.
+- `query`: It is some additional information provided in the url for a specific route without sending it in the body. eg. In the URL `helloworld.com/abc/def?hi=bye&foo=bar`, the path is still `/abc/def`, and the queries are `hi` and `foo`, with values `bye` and `bar` respectively.

-- `param`: It refers to the variable part of the URL that maybe used to point to a specific resource eg. In the URL 'github.com/resyfer', the variable part is 'resyfer', which basically refers to the username of the person who's profile we want to view.
-So it would be written as `github.com/:username` and thus the param would be 'username' with value 'resyfer' in this case.
+- `param`: It refers to the variable part of the URL that maybe used to point to a specific resource eg. In the URL `github.com/resyfer`, the variable part is `resyfer`, which basically refers to the username of the person who's profile we want to view.
+So it would be written as `github.com/:username` and thus the param would be `username` with value `resyfer` in this case.

-- `base`: Refers to the directory relative to which you want to give paths for files to serve. eg. If I have files '/home/resyfer/hello/a.html' and '/home/resyfer/hello/b.css', then I can set the base (shown later) as '/home/resyfer/hello' and provide the paths to the file as '/a.html' and '/b.css'.
+- `base`: Refers to the directory relative to which you want to give paths for files to serve. eg. If I have files `/home/resyfer/hello/a.html` and `/home/resyfer/hello/b.css`, then I can set the base (shown later) as `/home/resyfer/hello` and provide the paths to the file as `/a.html` and `/b.css`.

 - `controller`: A user-defined function that performs a task given the request and sends the response.